robmcmullen/omnivore/design_docs/libdebugger.rst

 development on multiple platforms by not being dependent on individual emulators with their unique debugging commands.

-Debugging works by examining the ``current_state_t`` structure after every instruction and checking to see if breakpoint conditions are true.
+Debugging works by examining the ``current_state_t`` structure to see if any breakpoint conditions are true.
+Breakpoints are checked at every Type 10 record, which checks if the previous instruction caused a change or the PC matches the PC in the Type 10 record.
 This is how regular debuggers work, except instead of checking the instruction history after the fact, they are checking as the emulator processes the instructions.

 For each frame, the instruction history contains the ``instruction_lookup`` array which allows stepping by instruction.
+This array holds the locations of all Type 10 records in the instruction history.
 At the start of the frame, ``instruction_lookup[0]`` is zero, which is the signal to populate the current state from the save state from the previous frame.
 Any deltas are applied to reach the history entry just before ``instruction_lookup[1]`` and the